mdw53ar/InvestmentAnalytics/readme.md

 The benchmark is the S&P 500 index.

-4) Finally, call the _performance_report method_.
+4) Finally, call the _performance_report_ method.
 It will generate an Excel file _PortfolioPerformanceReportx.xlsx_

 `portfolio.performance_report()`